2135 SCALE: a Large-Scale Program Against Global Warming.

 But this isn't a shutter module.
 It's a standard panel with the usual inverted cloverleaf pattern.
 Express shutter modules have continuous foil, without openings, without cloverleaves.
 That doesn't fit at all.

 Hm, joints at 10 meters each.
 Apart from the fact that the express modules have a 50-meter grid.
 If the inverted cloverleaves are shortened by angling, the pattern no longer has a dispersing effect.
 It could also focus, depending on the effective length caused by the angle...
 OMG.
 It could be a meta lens.

 During my mechatronics studies in Addis Ababa in the Nonlinear Optics seminar we calculated diffraction effects with metamaterials.
 Meta-optics are very small.
 They are used in the optical near field.
-But if you scale the whole thing up by a billion, you get the same effect with macroscopic structuring and a million kilometers distance.
+But if you scale the whole thing up by one billion, you get the same effect with macroscopic structuring and a million kilometers distance.
 OMG.
 Someone out here may be building huge focusing meta-optics.
 Exactly what the design is supposed to prevent.

 "Control, we should simulate the projective shortening of the standard structure to check if it may have a focusing effect at L1 distance."

 If that's the intention, then someone is misusing SCALE to build a million square kilometer sized burning glass.
 All you have to do is to add piezo joints in the right places.
 A small change in the construction plan.
 Autofabs then produce it automatically.
 The change is almost invisible.
 It is only noticeable in the plan overlay.
 And when someone comes very close, like me today.

 In the corner of my eye I see something moving, a reflection ... is the panel moving?
 Or is it my relative movement?
 After all, you are never completely motionless in space.
 Hence the safety leash.